🔄

 Once you arrive

-From the moment you arrive, our team manages the logistics and daily coordination of your experience, including:
+From the moment you arrive, our team manages the logistics and daily coordination of your experience for the duration of your trip, including:

-• Full orientation on staying safe, healthy and making the most of your time in Guatemala
+• Full orientation on staying safe and healthy and making the most of your time in Guatemala

-• Three meals per day plus snacks, with dietary needs accommodated when possible
+• Three meals per day plus snacks, with dietary needs accommodated whenever possible

-• Unforgettable activities and opportunities to engage with students and staff of Colegio Horizontes and community library members
+• Unforgettable activities and opportunities to engage with Colegio Horizontes students and staff and Community Library members

-• On-the-ground support from our staff so you can focus on learning, building connection, and staying present
+• On-the-ground support from our staff so you can focus on learning, building connections, and staying present

-Praise for Limitless Horizons Ixil trips from previous participants.
+Praise for community engagement trips from prior participants.

 Frequently Asked Questions

-A Community Engagement Trip with Limitless Horizons Ixil offers a meaningful way to learn, serve, and build authentic relationships in Chajul.
+A community engagement trip with Limitless Horizons Ixil offers a meaningful way to learn, engage in community service, and build authentic relationships in Chajul.
 Your visit supports youth and families through ethical, community-centered engagement, creating dignified employment for local families while directly funding Limitless Horizons Ixil’s educational programming.
 Participants learn from community members about Maya Ixil culture, history, and daily life, gaining perspective that extends far beyond traditional travel.
 Visitors are invited to engage with humility, respect local customs, and return home with a deeper understanding of Chajul and a meaningful connection to the community.

-In Antigua and Lake Atitlán, you will eat at various restaurants with pre-set menus.
-Meals in Chajul are prepared by trained local cooks and families who follow established hygiene practices.
+In Antigua and Lake Atitlan, you will eat at various restaurants with preset menus.
+Meals in Chajul feature delicious local foods and are prepared by trained local cooks and families who follow established hygiene practices.
 Visitors should drink only bottled or filtered water.
 Dietary needs can be accommodated with advance notice.

-Participants must have health insurance that provides coverage while traveling internationally including emergency evacuation coverage.
-Standard travel immunizations such as tetanus, diphtheria, hepatitis B, and COVID-19 are recommended, along with hepatitis A and typhoid vaccinations for the region.
+Standard travel immunizations such as tetanus, diphtheria, hepatitis B, COVID-19, and flu are recommended, along with hepatitis A and typhoid vaccinations for the region.
 There is no malaria risk in the areas visited on this itinerary.
-Participants should bring all necessary prescription medications for the duration of the trip and practice routine health precautions such as frequent handwashing, drinking purified water, and pacing physical activity.
+Participants should bring all necessary prescription medications for the duration of the trip and practice routine health precautions such as frequent handwashing and drinking purified water.
+All visitors must have health insurance that provides coverage while traveling internationally including emergency evacuation coverage.

 Travel lightly.
-We recommend a traveling backpack or roller bag that doesn’t exceed 40 lbs, as each participant must be able to carry his or her own luggage.
+We recommend a traveling backpack or roller bag that doesn’t exceed 40 pounds, as each participant must be able to carry their own luggage.
 Please note that we will not have an opportunity to do laundry.

 Consider the weather and environment of Guatemala.
 Typically, June through October is the wet season, but relatively warm.
 That said, weather can range from warm and sunny to cold rain storms in the day with chilly nights.
 We will be visiting a variety of elevations and climates, so please bring layers.
 Chajul is at 7,000 feet, and can get chilly at night.

 Chajul is a conservative community, so it is important to dress modestly during your trip.
-See full packing list here: link
+We will provide a full recommended packing list.

 Participants are responsible for booking their own international flights to Guatemala City and purchasing health insurance for the trip.
-Once you arrive in Guatemala, LHI coordinates all transportation, lodging, meals, and scheduled activities.
-Staff will provide guidance on booking your airplane ticket once you have signed up for the trip.
+Once you arrive in Guatemala, we coordinate all transportation, lodging, meals, and scheduled activities.
+Staff will provide guidance on booking your airline ticket once you have signed up for the trip.

 Yes, and thank you so much for your interest in supporting the Chajul community with donations!
 While there is great need throughout the community, Limitless Horizons Ixil aims to answer that need in a thoughtful and supportive manner.
-Participants who wish to bring donations are encouraged to use this recommended donation list and if they want to bring something not on the list, please coordinate with us in advance to ensure items meet real community needs and can be distributed responsibly.
+Participants who wish to bring donations are encouraged to use our recommended donation list.
+If you want to bring something not on the list, please coordinate with us in advance to ensure items meet real community needs and can be distributed responsibly.

-The trip cost is $1,800 per person based on double occupancy accommodations*; an optional pre-trip cultural day in Antigua is available for an additional fee.
-All fees include lodging, meals, ground transportation within Guatemala, guides and translation services, all scheduled activities, and a charitable contribution that supports LHI’s educational programming.
+The trip cost is $1,800 per person based on double occupancy accommodations* with an optional pre-trip cultural day in Antigua available for an additional fee.
+This fee covers lodging, meals, ground transportation within Guatemala, guides and translation services, all scheduled activities, pre-trip coordination and planning, and a charitable contribution that makes our educational programming possible.
 A portion of the trip fee is eligible as a tax-deductible charitable donation in accordance with current IRS regulations.

 Airfare, airport meals, travel insurance, medical expenses, personal purchases, and tips for guides are not included in the trip cost.
 Additionally, each traveler is responsible for any personal expenses such as communication with loved ones at home, supplemental snacks, alcohol consumption when appropriate, and souvenirs.